 - Unfriendly content management system for both merchandisers and marketers disabling customer reach out

-Any and all of these challenges can directly impact important growth goals and KPI’s such as conversion rates, transaction rates, returning user revenue and overall revenue.
+Any and all of these challenges can directly impact important growth goals and KPI’s such as conversion rates, transaction rates, returning user revenue, and overall revenue.

 - Platform Architecture: Consider working with a platform that is built from the ground up on an API-first architecture, which is the latest and greatest technology available today.
 This helps to ensure your business will not outgrow the platform as it’s easily extensible and built to scale with your business.

 - Responsive Storefront: It’s important to understand that not all systems were built as responsive first platforms.
 Many have been re-architected to adapt to modern design requirements.
-Make sure your e-commerce platform has a responsive first architecture.
-Bonus points if the platform offers a customizable, out of the box responsive storefront to allow you to go live quicker with fully featured experiences.
+Make sure your eCommerce platform has a responsive first architecture.
+Bonus points if the platform offers a customizable, out of the box responsive storefront to allow you to go live quicker with fully-featured experiences.

-- Guided Search: Having a robust search engine that has a guided search capability is critical to allow customers find the right part or product with ease.
+- Guided Search: Having a robust search engine that has a guided search capability is critical to allow customers to find the right part or product with ease.
 Some capabilities to keep in mind for now and in the future include: autocorrect, keyword redirects, order search facets by statistical significance, international language support, and API support to control the order of navigation facets.

 - Catalog Management: Make sure your business users can easily manage the catalog.
-This will ultimately help lower the total cost of ownership and giving merchants business users total control over their products, pricing and inventory.
+This will ultimately help lower the total cost of ownership and giving merchants business users total control over their products, pricing, and inventory.

 - Multisite Personalization: Although you may be a single site today, in the future you may wish to expand to both B2C and B2B or other multiple sites.
 Being able to deliver multiple websites on the same scalable infrastructure with a single subscription or service provider is an important consideration.

-Download our E-Commerce Technology Report.
+Download the eCommerce Technology Report.